mervinnguyen/IEEE-Micromouse/README.md

 # Micromouse - Institute of Electrical and Electronic Engineers
-"Macro Rat" is an autonomouse robot designed to navigate and solve maze problems using FloodFill.
+Macro Rat is an autonomouse robot designed to navigate and solve maze problems using FloodFill.
 In this repository, I share how my team and I achieved this with invaluable guidance from some incredibly supportive individuals.

 # Robotics